Father’s Day writing prompts

 1. Father’s Little Helper

 For a Father’s Day gift, you’re debating between giving your dad a robot that does outside chores or one that fixes broken things around the house.
 Which one do you think he’d rather have?
 Describe five chores this new robot will perform.
+Get a free printable page with this prompt here.

 2. That’s My Dad!